Redfoxmoon3/fortune/README.md

 # fortune

-This code was torn directly out of OpenBSD 5.7's source package and modified to build on [Alpine Linux](http://alpinelinux.org) against [libbsd](http://libbsd.freedesktop.org) 0.7.0.
+This code was torn directly out of OpenBSD 5.7's source package ~~and modified to build on [Alpine Linux](http://alpinelinux.org) against [libbsd](http://libbsd.freedesktop.org) 0.7.0.~~ modified to not rely on libbsd, and use arc4random from LibreSSL instead.
 Please see `LICENSE` for details.

 ## Differences